greg7mdp/parallel-hashmap/README.md

 | absl::parallel_flat_hash_map, N=5, absl::Mutex | 32 | 1792 | 7.14s |
 | absl::parallel_flat_hash_map, N=6, absl::Mutex | 64 | 3584 | 6.61s |

+There is still some overhead from the mutex lock/unlock, and the occasional lock contention, which prevents us from reaching the performance of the previous multithreaded lock-free insertion (5.12s for inserting 100M elements).

 ### In Conclusion

 We have seen that the novel parallel hashmap approach, used within a single thread,  provides significant space advantages, with a very minimal time penalty.
-When used in a multi-thread context, the parallel hashmap still provides a significant space benefit, in addition to a consequential time benefit by drastically reducing (or even eliminating) lock contention when accessing the parallel hashmap.
+When used in a multi-thread context, the parallel hashmap still provides a significant space benefit, in addition to a consequential time benefit by reducing (or even eliminating) lock contention when accessing the parallel hashmap.

 ### Thanks

 I would like to thank Google's *Matt Kulukundis* for his eye-opening presentation of the *flat_hash_map* design at CPPCON 2017 - my frustration with not being able to use it helped trigger my insight into the *parallel_hash_map*.
 Also many thanks to the Abseil container developers - I believe the main contributors are *Alkis Evlogimenos* and *Roman Perepelitsa* - who created an excellent codebase into which the graft of this new hashmap took easily, and finally to Google for open-sourcing Abseil.
-Thanks also to my son *Andre* for reviewing this paper, and for his patience when I was rambling about the parallel_hash_map and its benefits.
+Thanks also to my son *Andre* for reviewing this paper, and for his patience when I was rambling about the *parallel_hash_map* and its benefits.

 ### Links